Department of Electrical and Computer Engineering

 Program Educational Objectives

-The program educational objectives of the computer engineering program are to produce graduates who:
+The program educational objectives of the computer engineering program include the following:

 1. Learn and Integrate: Graduates of the program will demonstrate proficiency in identifying, formulating, and solving engineering problems by applying their knowledge and understanding of mathematics, science, and engineering.